Skip to content

 Verify that the request header is correct

-If the error is the result of an API key that's not valid, then verify that the "x-api-key" header was sent in the request.
-If the header isn't included or isn't correct, then update the request header.
+If the error is the result of an API key that isn't valid, then verify that you sent the x-api-key header in the request.
+If you didn't include the header or it isn't correct, then update the request header.

-Verify that the DNS setting on interface Amazon VPC endpoints is correctly set
+Verify that you correctly configured the DNS setting on interface Amazon VPC endpoints

 Note: The following tasks apply for APIs that you invoke from an Amazon VPC that has only an interface VPC endpoint.

-Verify that the interface endpoint's DNS setting is correctly set based on the type of API that you use.
+Verify that you correctly configured the interface endpoint's DNS setting based on the type of API that you use.

-To invoke a Regional API from inside an Amazon VPC, deactivate private DNS names on the interface endpoint.
+To invoke an AWS Regional API from inside an Amazon VPC, deactivate private DNS names on the interface endpoint.
 A public DNS can then resolve the endpoint's hostname.
 For more information, see Create a private API.

 To use the API's private DNS name to invoke a private API from inside an Amazon VPC, activate the private DNS names on the endpoint.
 The Amazon VPC local subnet resources can then resolve the interface endpoint's hostname.

-Note: If you use either of the following options to invoke the private API, then you don't need to set up the private API's public DNS name or an Amazon Route 53 alias.
+Note: If you activate private DNS and use the default URI, then you don't need to set up the private API's public DNS name or an Amazon Route 53 alias.

 Review the API's resource policy